Private Journeys

 You’ll be met at the airport by one of our local representatives and accompanied to your hotel.
 Mexico City has evolved over the centuries into a modern day metropolis from its founding as the Aztec city of Tenochtitlán in the 14th century.
 A history of agricultural cultivation, religious ritual, and warring tribes took a seismic turn with the arrival of the Spanish conquistadores and the development of the city was fuelled by silver mining.

-Your hotel is close to the zócalo, main square, right in the heart of the historic core of the city which is crammed with important colonial edifices.
+Your hotel is right on the zócalo, Mexico City’s gigantic main square in the historic core of the city which is crammed with important colonial edifices.
 You might stroll along the pedestrianised streets in the evenings, when Mexicans take their traditional promenade, stopping off for a coffee or beer in one of the numerous bars, or window-shopping.

 Day 2